WalletScrutiny/WalletScrutinyCom/_android/com.bigomex.blockchain.md

 ## Verdict

-ID verification, plus termination clauses in the Terms of Use, make this contract trading platform a **custodial** service.
+We can't find statements about self-custody and ID verification plus termination clauses in the Terms of Use make this "contract trading platform" look like a **custodial** service.
 The app **cannot be verified**.